PetarUrdjanov/Face-Emotion-Detection/README.md

 | **Model 2**  | 0.574    |

 It is clear that the models had tough time to learn the dataset.
 It is a large dataset with images that even human can hardly recognize the emotion.
-The architectures of the two models that we created are below.

-The confusion matrix of the two module showed that the two models differ in the accuracy between the classes although the total accuracy is pretty match the same.
+The confusion matrix of the two module showed that the two models differ in the accuracy between the classes although the total accuracy is pretty much the same.

 **Confusion matrices of Model 1 and Model 2**